Skip to main content

 altstatt@purdue.edu

-Rosanne Altstatt our program director and also serves as the Associate Dean for Community Engagement in the John Martinson Honors College.
+Rosanne Altstatt is our program director and also serves as the Associate Dean for Community and Engagement in the John Martinson Honors College.
 She was brought to the Honors College from Purdue’s School of Visual and Performing Arts where she was a Visiting Scholar.
 Rosanne has worked internationally as a curator, writer and the director of several art institutions that specialize in media art.
 She researched the media art institution in our information-filled atmosphere for her Ph.D. in Art and Media Studies from Carl-von-Ossietzky University, wrote about early video art for her M.A. in Art History from University of Cologne, and received a B.A. in Art History and English from the University of Wisconsin-Madison.

 L. Allison Roberts, Ph.D.